Azure/bacc/README.md

-# azbatch-starter
+# bacc: Batch Accelerator

 [![ci-cli](https://github.com/utkarshayachit/azbatch-starter/actions/workflows/ci-cli.yaml/badge.svg?branch=main&event=push)](https://github.com/utkarshayachit/azbatch-starter/actions/workflows/ci-cli.yaml)
 [![ci-validate-configs](https://github.com/utkarshayachit/azbatch-starter/actions/workflows/ci-validate.yaml/badge.svg?branch=main&event=push)](https://github.com/utkarshayachit/azbatch-starter/actions/workflows/ci-validate.yaml)
 [![ci-deploy-n-test](https://github.com/utkarshayachit/azbatch-starter/actions/workflows/ci-deploy-n-test.yaml/badge.svg?branch=main)](https://github.com/utkarshayachit/azbatch-starter/actions/workflows/ci-deploy-n-test.yaml)
 ![GitHub](https://img.shields.io/github/license/utkarshayachit/azbatch-starter)

-> __Warning__
-> This repository is under active development.
-Expect everything to change until the first version is tagged/released.

 [Azure Batch](https://learn.microsoft.com/en-us/azure/batch/batch-technical-overview)
 is a service for running compute intensive workloads on Azure.
-It provides a managed service for running jobs on a pool of compute nodes.
+It is a managed service for running jobs on a pool of compute nodes.
 The service is designed to be highly scalable and can be used to run jobs that require hundreds or thousands of compute nodes.
 The service is also designed to be highly customizable and can be used to run a wide variety of workloads.
 Getting started with Azure Batch is easy.
 The service can be used to run jobs in a matter of minutes.
-Getting a proof-of-concept (POC) that demonstrates the value of the service is also easy.
+Getting a proof-of-concept (POC) that demonstrates the value of the service is relatively easy.
-However, as one moves from a POC to a production deployment, by incorporating best practices and security guidelines, the complexity of the deployment invariably increases.
+However, taking that POC to a production deployment can be challenging especially if the deployment needs to follow best practices and security guidelines.
+Despite best intentions, it's not uncommon that initial designs for POCs often end up being used for production deployments.
+Given that, it is best to start with a system architecture that takes this into consideration.
+These are exactly the scenarios that  **bacc** is designed to address.
+It is designed to make it easier to develop and deploy Azure Batch based computing infrastructure in a manner that follows best practices and security guidelines.
+This is part of our accelerator solution for Azure Batch intended to accelerate development of POCs as well as production deployments alike.

 This repository is a part of our accelerator solution to make it easier for customers to deploy **Azure Batch** workloads in a manner that follows best practices and security guidelines.
 When used in conjunction with a hub deployment such as